Skip to content

 No city break is complete without a morning of sightseeing, so grab a hearty breakfast from Bill’s Restaurant & Bar before heading off on foot.

-Begin by exploring the beautiful Victorian shopping arcades including the Queen’s, County, Thornton’s, Victoria and Grand Arcades – the latter in which you’ll find a fantastic 105-year old animated Potts Clock.
+Begin by exploring the beautiful Victorian shopping arcades including the Queen’s, County, Thornton’s, Victoria Leeds and Grand Arcade – the latter in which you’ll find a fantastic 105-year old animated Potts Clock.

 From here, walk towards Millennium Square: an iconic outdoor space home to Leeds Civic Hall, Leeds City Museum, and some striking gold owl statues.

 Next, stroll over to Leeds Town Hall, one of the largest Town Halls in the UK.
-Currently under renovation, it will reopen in 2024 hosting a range of events including music, comedy, film screenings and beer festivals.
-Next to the Town Hall you’ll find Leeds Art Gallery and Leeds Central Library – both worth a visit if you have time.
+Currently under renovation, it will reopen hosting a range of events including music, comedy, film screenings and beer festivals.
+Next to the Town Hall you’ll find Leeds Art Gallery, Henry Moore Instituteand Leeds Central Library – all worth a visit if you have time.

 Your sightseeing tour has to include Kirkgate Market, so head here next.
 One of the largest covered markets in Europe and dating back to 1875, you won’t be able to resist gazing up at the beautiful roof of the 1914 hall.
 Make sure to visit the original Marks & Spencer stall, and stop for a snack at one of the incredible street food stands.